 A natural environment consists of two parts: abiotic (the physical environment) and biotic (the living environment), as well as the interactions between and within them.
 Refer to the associated activity Environmental Interactions to have students create a "web" to identify and demonstrate the interactions between and among the living and non-living parts of an environment.

 Abiotic (physical) environment – includes the natural environment of light, air, water and soil (the environmental LAWS), as well as the human-made environment (houses, stereos, tennis shoes, gum wrappers, etc.).
 An abiotic environment changes naturally from weathering, erosion, and so forth, but often so slowly that we often do not even notice its change.
 The effects of human activities (such as clearing a mountain to make a ski area) alter it much more immediately and obviously than natural activities.
 The natural physical environment is also made up of three parts: the lithosphere (the rocky part), the hydrosphere (the watery part), and the atmosphere (the gassy part).

 Biotic (living) environment – includes plants and animals (consumers, producers and decomposers).
-About 2 million species of plants and animals have been discovered and described, but it is estimated that there may be as many as 30 million species on Earth.
+About 1.2 million species of plants and animals have been discovered and described, but it is estimated that there may be around 8.7 million species on Earth.

 Producers are mainly green plants, and they fix the sun's energy and make food from simple substances.
 Consumers use the food stored by the producers.
 Decomposers are mainly bacteria and fungi and break down complex compounds into raw materials to be used again by the producers.